Human rights statement

 We do everything we can to create an environment where colleagues feel safe to speak up, and feel confident that when they do, any concerns of wrongdoing, misconduct, or behaviours will be listened to, and acted upon.
 Likewise, we have policies and processes in place to respond to identified cases of discrimination, abuse or harassment.
 We provide several ways to 'Speak Up' at Nationwide, including, but not limited to, our whistleblowing process.

-We’re also taking a bolder stand to help influence policymakers on issues that matter to our customers.
-This includes making representations to the government and politicians to champion the interests of our customers and Nationwide.
+This includes making representations to the government and politicians to champion the interests of our customers and Nationwide, such as working with them to help overcome the barriers to owning a home, and on enhancing protection from fraud and scams.
 We’re also engaged through our trade association memberships, including UK Finance and the Building Societies Association.

 Helping to protect and restore the environment

-As a mutual, and a member of the Financing a Just Transition Alliance, we believe in supporting a just transition.
-This would ensure that as we transition to a net zero economy the most vulnerable in society are not disadvantaged.
+As a mutual, and a member of the Financing a Just Transition Alliance, we believe in supporting a just transition so that as we transition to a net zero economy the most vulnerable in society are not disadvantaged.

 We recognise that we are facing a critical moment for climate change and continue to work towards a net zero future.
-Our business model means that our strategy does not involve lending to or investing in businesses that have a negative impact on the environment, such as those in the fossil fuel industry.
+Our business model means that our strategy does not involve lending to, or investing in, the fossil fuel industry.

 In 2020, we committed to holding a minimum amount of environmental, social and governance (ESG) bonds within our treasury portfolio.
-We define ESG bonds as those issued by multilateral development banks or by trusted bodies.
-From April 2020 to April 2023 we committed to treble our ESG holdings from £500 million to £1.5 billion.
-We met this target, as reported in our annual report and accounts 2023.
-We will maintain a minimum holding of £1.5 billion for the financial year 2023/24.
+We define ESG bonds as those issued by multilateral development banks and certain green bonds.
+Multilateral development banks provide financial support for economic and social progress in developing countries, and thereby advance the UN Sustainable Development Goals (SDGs).
+Between April 2020 to April 2023 we committed to trebling our ESG holdings from £500 million to £1.5 billion.
+We met this target, as reported in our Annual Report and Accounts 2023, and will maintain a minimum holding of £1.5 billion for the financial year 2023/24.

 Read about our approach in our Responsible investment statement.